jcarlosgarcia/pml/pml.md

 ```

-The confusion matrix shows the high accuracy on the test set
+The confusion matrix shows the high accuracy on the test set.

 ```r